muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 represent "new" *error* or *exception* types of a nominal type system in a consistent way.
 The counterpart **Article** possrep should *not* be used for these things, but rather just every other kind of externally-defined type.

+## Heading / Attribute Name Set

+A **Heading** value is an arbitrarily-large unordered collection of *attribute names*, such that no 2 attribute names are the same.

 ## Renaming / Attribute Name Map